GSA/catalog.data.gov/tools/data-tests/README.md

  - 3 Results
 ```

-## SQL queries tests for catalog-next
+## SQL queries tests for catalog

-This script is to check times for SQL queries in catalog-next
+This script is to check times for SQL queries in catalog

 ```
 python3 sql-test.py \